delphix/virtualization-sdk/docs/Best_Practices/Code_Sharing.md

 # Code Sharing

 All Python modules inside of `srcDir` can be imported just as they would be if the plugin was executing locally.
-When a plugin operation is executed `srcDir` is the current working directory so all imports need to be relative to `srcDir` regardless of the path of the the module doing the import.
+When a plugin operation is executed `srcDir` is the current working directory so all imports need to be relative to `srcDir` regardless of the path of the module doing the import.

 Please refer to Python's [documentation on modules](https://docs.python.org/2/tutorial/modules.html#modules) to learn more about modules and imports.